PhilippeW83440/CarND-Path-Planning-Project/README.md

 The path planning module is using as inputs:
 * the sensor fusion outputs
-* the map and the localization of the ego vehicule and the relative localization of the surrounding detected objects
+* the map and localization

 It then provides as output a set of waypoints to follow.